Introduction to Quantum Technologies

-In recent years quantum computing has become one of the most talked-about technological promises yet it is still often misunderstood.
-This course will give you an introduction to the principles of quantum computing and related technologies with a view on finance.
+In recent years quantum technologies have become one of the most talked-about technological promises yet they are still often misunderstood.
+This course will give you an introduction to the principles of quantum computing and related technologies with a view on applications and innovation.

-Participants build a solid foundation in quantum computing and gain insights into emerging applications in finance and encryption, network with industry pioneers and decision-makers and develop actionable strategies for integrating quantum into their organization.
+Participants build a solid foundation in quantum computing and gain insights into emerging applications and encryption, network with industry pioneers and decision-makers and develop actionable strategies for integrating quantum into their organization.

 Coordination: